 An Incomplete (I) grade is reserved for those students who have not met all of the requirements of a course because of illness or other such extenuating circumstances, or because of the inability to attain sufficient understanding of course material without additional study.
-Incompletes that are not satisfied within one calendar year automatically become grades of Fail (F).
+Incomplete grades that are not satisfied within one calendar year automatically become a grade of Fail (F).
 The course director notifies the registrar when an incomplete grade has been satisfied.
 A passing grade is then added, however a note of the Incomplete (I) remains on the official transcript.
 Grades of I are not removed from the permanent record and will appear on the official transcript.

-A grade of withdrew (W) is available for those students who withdrew from a course due to a leave of absence or if a student withdraws from the School of Medicine.
+A grade of withdrew (W) is available for those students who withdraw from a course due to a leave of absence or if a student withdraws from the School of Medicine.

-A grade of F (fail) is recorded on the official transcript and becomes part of the students permanent record, by the registrar upon certification by the course director that unsatisfactory work has been done in the opinion of the faculty.
+A grade of F (fail) is recorded by the registrar on the official transcript and becomes part of the student's permanent record upon certification by the course director that unsatisfactory work has been done in the course based on documented criteria for passing.
 Failures cannot be erased from the official transcript, but the requirements of the course may be satisfied by repeating the course in a satisfactory manner.
 At that time, a passing grade is recorded on the official transcript.